ranpku/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Dezhi Ran is a first-year PhD student at Peking University advised by Professor Tao Xie.
 His research interests includes software engineering, formal methods, reinforcement learning, and computer networks.
-In particular, he is focused on developing automated software testing techniques to provide guranteed quality assurance of complex software systems.
+In particular, he is focused on developing automated software testing techniques to provide guaranteed quality assurance of complex software systems.